ICTU/docker-dashboard/docs/architecture/README.md

 ## System Components
 ![system components](./system-components.mmd.png)

 The components are grouped by functionality characteristics.
 This doesn't necessarily reflect the component deployment.
+**Please note that the line from the Dashboard (server) is directly connected to the ComposeAgent**.

 ### Dashboard -- Meteor App
 The dasboard (this repo) is internally made up of three components.